MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cluster-follower.md

 ---
-title: Cluster follower commands - Azure Data Explorer
+title: Follower commands - Azure Data Explorer
-description: This article describes Cluster follower commands in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 03/18/2020
+description: Learn how to use follower commands to manage follower cluster configuration. ms.reviewer: orspodek ms.topic: reference ms.date: 03/18/2020
 ---
-# Cluster follower commands
+# Follower commands

 Control commands for managing the follower cluster configuration are listed below.
 These commands run synchronously, but are applied on the next periodic schema refresh.
 That's why there may be a few minutes delay until the new configuration is applied.